 WHAT YOU SHOULD KNOW:

 Hypospadias repair is surgery to repair your child's urethra or curved penis.
-Your child may need this surgery if he has trouble urinating or leaks urine.

 AFTER YOU LEAVE: